Vehicle & Driver · Passenger Vehicle FAQs

 Are turn signal, taillight or headlamp covers permitted?

-No. Aftermarket styling ornament or other feature, such as tinted plastic or glass covers, a grille, or slotted covers shall be in front of the headlamp lens, or in front of any other lighting devices installed on motor vehicles.
+No. An aftermarket style ornament or other feature such as tinted plastic glass covers, a grille or allotted covers must not be placed in front of the headlamp lens, or in front of any other lighting devices installed on motor vehicles.
 (WAC 204-21-230)

 Are clear tail lamp lenses permitted?